Explore how your team can use Hiver.

 This refers to information about new product features, step-by-step walkthroughs of your product, and frequently asked questions about your product or service.

-A good way to answer common customer concerns without overwhelming your support team is to build a customer self-service portal.
+A good way to answer common customer concerns without overwhelming your customer support team is to build a customer self-service portal.
 This includes a number of information sources such as a knowledge base (the content needs to be easy to read and answer user’s search intent.),a FAQ page, and a community forum page.
 Go through a document review process to ensure the content aligns with your guidelines.

 Errors and bugs